|April 30||Finished organization at Corinth, Mississippi|

 Supported Gordon’s attack on the fort with a demonstration at Hawks’ Farm

 The Confederate defensive line collapsed after the defeat at Five Forks.
-The 2nd Mississippi, commanded by Lt.
-Colonel Blair, was positioned near Burgess’ Mill near Hatcher’s Run.
+The 2nd Mississippi was positioned near Burgess’ Mill near Hatcher’s Run.
 The regiment was trapped between the Union breakthrough and the Run, which was swollen by heavy rains and impassible.
 Most of the regiment was taken prisoner on the bank of Hatcher’s Run, although a few men attempted the swim.
 Before the 97 (or 99) survivors of the regiment surrendered, Private Nathaniel M. Bynum (one of five Bynum brothers in Company A) tore the colors from their staff and hid them under his coat.

 Surgeon James Holt, Quartermaster Sergeant J.M.
-Cayce and 18 enlisted men surrendered with Lee, probably all men on detached duties from the regiment at the time of its capture.
+Cayce and 18 enlisted men surrendered with Lee, probably all men who had been on detached duties from the regiment at the time of its capture.